What to Expect During a Home Inspection

 • For sellers: A pre-listing inspection can help you identify and fix problems early, making your home more market-ready.

-• Attend the inspection if possible.
-You’ll learn a lot about the home and can ask questions in real-time.
+• Attend the inspection if possible – You will learn a lot about the home and can ask questions in real-time

-A home inspection isn’t about passing or failing — it’s about knowledge and preparation.
+A home inspection is not about passing or failing, it is about knowledge and preparation.
 Knowing what to expect helps you feel confident in your decision and ensures there are no surprises after closing.
-With the right inspector and real estate guidance, you can move into your new home with peace of mind.
+With the right inspector and guidance from your real estate professional, you can move into your new home with peace of mind.

 Kristie Wheeles